 One of the common tools of amateur astronomers is a red light used to see charts and telescope settings.
 The idea behind the use of red light is to maintain dark adaption for nighttime viewing.
-While red lights can help in that respect, things are quite that simple.
+While red lights can help in that respect, things are not quite that simple.

 Dark adaption comes in two stages.
 The first is simply the due to the size of our iris.
 In bright light our iris closes more to let less light into our eyes, while in dark light it opens up to let in light.
 This shift can happen in a few seconds.
 You can experience it, for example, when you enter a house on a bright sunny day.
 For a few moments things look dark, but you’re eyes adjust pretty quickly.

 Real dark adaption happens on a chemical level.
 Your retina detects light through what are known as rods and cones.
 The cones come in three types that are differently sensitive to wavelengths, which is how we’re able to detect colors.
 Rods are more numerous, and are much more sensitive to light.
 Since rods only come in one type, they aren’t able to give us information about color.
 Both rods and cones become “blind” to light if they are over exposed.
 You may have seen this effect when you stare at an image for a while, then look at a white wall or sheet of paper.
 The after-image you observe is due to the over exposed cones.
 The chemical reset for cones is fairly quick, so after a few minutes the after-image will fade.
 For rods, however, the chemical reset can take half an hour or more.